imagej/imagej.github.io/_pages/ImgLibProcessor.md

 CHANGES ALREADY MADE to allow ImgLib data to be correctly updated by IJ1
 ------------------------------------------------------------------------

   Reflects source code changes as of 12-17-10

 **  Package ij:
 **
   ImagePlus
      Added another image type : ImagePlus.OTHER
      Updated getBitDepth() to calc bits per pixel for OTHER type images
      Updated getBytesPerPixel() to calc number of bytes per pixel for OTHER type images
      Added double getActualBytesPerPixel() to support non-byte-aligned pixel types
      Updated setType() to allow OTHER type
      Updated getFileInfo() to populate self when dealing with OTHER type images
      Updated copy(boolean cut) to use getActualBytesPerPixel() in data byte use calculations
      Updated getPixel() to encode pixel data for OTHER type images

 **  Package ij.gui:
 **
   ImageCanvas
     Updated setDrawingColor() to have a subcase for OTHER type images

   ImageWindow
     Updated createSubtitle() to calc bit depth and image size from ImagePlus rather than by type

   Wand
     Change code to not use primitive array access for obtaining pixel values.
 To do so needed to make
     minor changes to constructor, minor change to autoOutline(), and rewrote getPixel().

 **  Package ij.io:
 **

   FileInfo
     Added file type GRAY64\_SIGNED
     Modified getBytesPerPixel() to support GRAY64\_SIGNED and GRAY12\_UNSIGNED
     Modified getType() to return values for GRAY64\_SIGNED and GRAY12\_UNSIGNED

   ImportDialog
-    Added “12-bit Unsigned” to static class variable “types”.
+    Added "12-bit Unsigned" to static class variable "types".
     Updated getFileInfo() to identify GRAY12\_UNSIGNED type files

 **  Package ij.measure:
 **
   Calibration
     Added a method called isSameAs(Calibration other).
 We rely on this for numerous tests.

 **  Package ij.plugin:
 **
   FolderOpener
     Made minor change to the run() method to support OTHER type images
     Modified setStackInfo() to use new bytesPerPixel calculation methods

   ListVirtualStack
    Updated showDialog() to use new bytesPerPixel calculation methods

 **  Package ij.plugin.filter:
 **
   ImageMath
     Many small edits to use setf()/getf() rather than direct float\[\] access.
 Also rather than instanceof
     FloatProcessor use ip.isFloatingType().
     Modify applyMacro case logic to test instanceof SomeProcessor rather than using getBitDepth()

   ParticleAnalyzer
     Added a type called OTHER.
 Made many small edits to support.
     Moved away from direct primitive array access for pixel values and rather use getf()/etc. as needed.
-    There some places tagged with “WAYNE PLEASE CHECK” for further review
+    There some places tagged with "WAYNE PLEASE CHECK" for further review
     Changed setThresholdLevels() to identify images of OTHER type and also set fillColor correctly
     Changed getStatistics() to delegate to ip.getStatistics() rather than checking image type

   PluginFilterRunner
     Updated checkImagePlus() to have a switch case for images of type OTHER

 **  Package ij.plugin.frame:
 **
   ContrastAdjuster
     Minor edit of setupNewImage() case logic to support OTHER type images
     Minor edit of reset() case logic to support OTHER type images
     Update the calculation of decimal places to display for OTHER type images in setMinAndMax()
     Update the calculation of decimal places to display for OTHER type images in setWindowLevel()

 **  Package ij.process:
 **
   ImageProcessor
     Changed visibility of showProgress to public.
 We have a ProgressTracker class in IJ2 that updates an ip's progress indicator.
     Changed visibility of getBilinearInterpolatedPixel() to public
     Changed visibility of resetPixels() to protected
     Changed visibility of create8BitImage() to protected
     Added abstract methods for all processors to support:
       int getBitDepth();
       double getBytesPerPixel();
       ImageStatistics getStatistics(int mOptions, Calibration cal);
       boolean isFloatingType();
       boolean isUnsignedType();
       double getMinimumAllowedValue();
       double getMaximumAllowedValue();
       String getTypeName();
       double getd(int x, int y);
       double getd(int index);

     Added a couple set/get methods so our new ImageProcessor type can manipulate instance variables as needed
       protected boolean getSnapshotCopyMode()
       public int getFgColor()
       public void setFgColor()
       public Color getDrawingColor()

     Added a method that is only caled on processors of OTHER type by ImagePlus::getPixel()
       public void encodePixelInfo(int\[\] destination, int x, int y)

   ByteProcessor
     implementation of the new abstract methods of the ImageProcessor interface

   ColorProcessor
     implementation of the new abstract methods of the ImageProcessor interface

   FloatProcessor
     implementation of the new abstract methods of the ImageProcessor interface

   ShortProcessor
     implementation of the new abstract methods of the ImageProcessor interface

   ImageStatistics
     Made a few methods with package access into protected methods
        calculateStdDev(), setup(), fitEllipse(), calculateMedian()
     Changed getStatistics() to delegate to passed in ImageProcessor's getStatistics() method rather than
      switching on processor type and hatching a type appropriate ImageStatistics

   TypeConverter
     Added support for OTHER image types with new package level access methods:
     ByteProcessor convertOtherToByte()
     ShortProcessor convertOtherToShort()
     FloatProcessor convertOtherToFloat().

 PLACES WHERE ImagePlus::getType() USES NEED UPDATING